-The Council Plan 2016/17-2020/21 is Medway's five year business plan.
+The Council Plan 2016/17 - 2020/21 is Medway's five year business plan.
 It sets out our key priorities, the outcomes we expect to achieve, the programmes we will deliver and the measures we will use to track our performance.
+We review this plan each year to ensure that it remains relevant and that we continue to focus resources on our priorities.

-We review this Plan each year to ensure that it remains relevant and that we continue to focus resources on our priorities.
 Following consultation with directorates during September-December, this report presents a final summary of their proposals for the Council Plan 2019/20.
+This report will be considered by the Business Support Overview and Scrutiny Committee on 31 January 2019 and its comments will be set out in an addendum report.